-(Figure 4A and B).
-Similar responses of amino acids to drought treatment were observed like in summer climate, i.e., significantly increased alanine, β -alanine, glycine, proline, arginine, γ -aminobutyric acid, threonine, tryptophan and phenylalanine contents (Figures 5 and 6), which together contributed to a 123% higher TAA content than in controls.
-Sucrose and β -Dgalactopyranosyl-1,3-arabinose were less abundant in drought treated date palm leaves in the winter climate, whereas xylose was more abundant (Figure 6).
-The galactonic acid content was significantly increased in drought-treated leaves in the winter climate.
-Most of the phenolics became less abundant during drought treatment, particularly trans-4-hydroxy-cinamic acid (Figure 6).
-No significant effects of drought treatment on fatty acids and stearyl alcohol were observed, except a significantly increased 5,8,11,14-eicosatetraenoic acid content as also observed in the summer climate (Figure 7C).
-No significant drought effects were observed on contents of total C, total N, structural N, soluble protein, pigments and anions, as well as Δ^{13} C in the winter climate (Table 1, Table S2 available as Supplementary data at Tree Physiology Online).
-Abundances of other N containing compounds, alcohols and organophosphates were largely conserved during the drought treatment (Figure 6, Table S2 available as Supplementary data at Tree Physiology Online).
+Different to summer climate, no significant effects of the drought treatment on leaf hydration, total and reduced ascorbate contents were documented in winter climate (Figs. 2, 3).
+As in summer climate, total GSH and GSSG contents were upregulated under drought, 1.4 and 2.1 fold, respectively (Fig. 4A, B).
+Similar responses of amino acids to drought treatment were observed like in summer climate, i.e., significantly increased alanine, β-alanine, glycine, proline, arginine, γ-aminobutyric acid, threonine, tryptophan and phenylalanine contents (Figs. 5, 6), which together contributed to a 123% higher TAA content than in controls.
+Sucrose and β-D-galactopyranosyl-1,3-arabinose were less abundant in drought treated date palm leaves in winter climate, whereas xylose was more abundant (Fig. 6).
+The galactonic acid content was significantly increased in drought treated leaves in winter climate.
+Most of the phénolics became less abundant during drought treatment, particularly trans-4-hydroxycinamic acid (Fig. 6).
+No significant effects of drought treatment on fatty acids and stearyl alcohol were observed, except a significantly increased 5,8,11,14-eicosatetraenoic acid content as also observed in summer climate (Fig. 7C).
+No significant drought effects were observed on contents of total C, total N, structural N, soluble protein, pigments, anions, as well as Δ^{13} C in winter climate (Table 1, Table S2).
+Abundances of other N containing compounds, alcohols and organophosphates were largely conserved during the drought treatment (Fig. 6, Table S2).